 If You're an Adult Student

 As an adult student, you’ll find Central Missouri the right choice to support your educational and professional goals.
 In addition to academic services for students and resources for non-traditional students, you’ll find courses offered in the evenings, weekends, and online.
-Our Office of Extended Studies offers courses at the UCM Summit Center in Lee’s Summit and at sites throughout Missouri.
+Our Office of Extended Studies offers courses at UCM Lee's Summit.
 Not sure how to get started?
 Contact admissions.